 Final Building Permit

 .
-If the permit final was not issued, an inspection from San Juan Building Department must be obtained and all work or repairs completed in order to secure the final.
+If the permit final was not issued, an inspection from the San Juan County Building Department must be obtained and all work or repairs completed in order to secure the final.
 If the home was built prior to the existence of the Building Department, the home is grandfathered-in.
 If the home was illegally built without permits then a recreated set of plans and permit application must be submitted to the County.
 I would start by hiring a consultant for this type of project.

 Forms Required to List

-Be sure to request your agent to provide you with copy of the Exclusive Listing Agreement, Seller's Disclosure and all addenda so that you may review in advance at your leisure.
+Be sure to request your agent to provide you with copy of the Exclusive Listing Agreement, Seller's Disclosure and all addenda so that you may review in advance at your leisure

-Just because your outbuilding walks and quacks like a guest house, it may not be a legal guest house.
+Just because your outbuilding “walks and quacks” like a guest house, it may not be a legal guest house.
 Be sure to check how it was originally permitted prior to the marketing of your property.
 You can obtain copies of the building permits by emailing email@example.com.

 It is common in many markets for the property owner to obtain a home inspection prior to the marketing of their property so that they may correct any deficiencies that are reported.
-The report cost range is $500-$600.
+The report cost range is $550-$750.
 Unfortunately, the buyer may not use the same report unless it was ordered in their name; otherwise there is no recourse against the inspector so another report will be required.